1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC003/03.design/README.md

-# UC030 - As Customer Manager, I want the system to notify candidates, by email, of the result of the verification process
+# UC001 - As Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions

 ## 3. Design - Use Case Realization